real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

 you might call the script from arbitrary locations.
 The root will be used for determining the locations of the template, source and static directories.

-After that you initialize the :code:`DefaultDriver` class using the config options you defined earlier.
+After that you initialize the :class:`~sphinx_polyversion.driver.DefaultDriver` class using the config options you defined earlier.
 The driver uses the passed :code:`vcs` object to determine which versions to build.
 It will proceed with running the :code:`builder` object in the :code:`env` environment.
 In this case :code:`sphinx-build` is run in a python virtual environment created with *poetry* for each version.
 This means that each version is build in an isolated environment with the dependencies defined in its revision.

-..
-TODO link reference
 ..
 TODO link poetry

 .. code-block:: py